anyoptimization/pymoo/docs/source/problems/multi/sym_part.md

 ## 2. SYM-PART Rotated
 ### Pareto subsets
-The pareto subsets can be rotated.
+The Pareto subsets can be rotated.

 ```{code-cell} ipython3
 from numpy import pi